xinwucwp/faultSeg/README.md

 ---
 ## Test results on multiple field datasets

-Although trained by only synthetic datasets, the CNN model works pretty well in predicting faults in field datasets that are acquired at totally different surveys.
+Although trained by only synthetic datasets, the CNN model works well in predicting faults in field datasets that are acquired at totally different surveys.

 ### Example of Netherlands off-shore F3 (provided by the Dutch Government through TNO and dGB Earth Sciences)